Select Your Home Region

 Day 3 - Bangalore/Mysore

 This morning transfer to the sandlewood city of Mysore, visiting Tipu Sultan's palace at Srirangapatam en route.
-Spend two nights at the Royal Orchid Metropole.
+Spend two nights at The Grand Mercure.

 Day 4 - Mysore